Habibullah-Sahan/farleyknight.github.io/apache-httpd.md

   - **[Weighted Traffic Counting Algorithm] (http://httpd.apache.org/docs/2.2/mod/mod_proxy_balancer.html#traffic "Weighted Traffic Counting Algorithm")**

   - **[Pending Request Counting Algorithm] (http://httpd.apache.org/docs/2.2/mod/mod_proxy_balancer.html#busyness "Pending Request Counting Algorithm")**

+**MCacheRemovalAlgorithm Directive:** The algorithm is used to select documents for removal from the cache.
+Two choices available in this algorithm are:

+ - **LRU (Least Recently Used):** LRU removes the documents that have not been accessed for the longest time.
+ - **GDSF (GreadyDual-Size):** GDSF assigns a priority to cached documents based on the cost of a cache miss and the size of the document.
+Documents with the lowest priority are removed first.

 ### Data Structures used by PRODUCT_NAME